Options

 export CIBW_BUILD='cp37-*'

-export CIBW_TEST_COMMAND='pytest {package}/tests'
+export CIBW_TEST_COMMAND='pytest {project}/tests'

 cibuildwheel --platform linux .